+If you're looking for an effective, environmentally friendly insulation option for your home, cellulose insulation is a great choice.
 Cellulose insulation is made from old newspapers and other waste paper that would otherwise be dumped in landfills.
-Environmentalists like cellulose insulation because of its recycled content.
-Homeowners like the material because it's very affordable.

-Manufacturers of cellulose insulation are spread throughout the country.
-They use special grinding machinery to transform waste paper into a fluffy, lightweight material with insulation value as high as R-4 per in.
-The insulation is treated with a nontoxic borate solution that gives the material a Class 1 (the highest) fire safety rating, while also making it resistant to mold and insects.
-Cellulose is packaged in large plastic bags that are distributed to insulation contractors and retail distributors.
+Cellulose insulation is made from recycled materials that are ground into a fluffy, lightweight material with insulation value as high as R-4 per in.
+The insulation is treated with a nontoxic borate solution that gives the material a Class 1 fire safety rating (the highest available), while also making it resistant to mold and insects.

-Loose-fill or blown cellulose is frequently used to insulate unfinished attics.
-One worker feeds cellulose into a hopper and blower unit that supplies shredded cellulose through a long hose, where it is blown into the attic.
-For this reason, this insulation method is sometimes called blown-in cellulose.
+- Loose-fill or blown cellulose: Loose fill cellulose is frequently used to insulate unfinished attics.
+It's installed by feeding cellulose into a hopper and blower unit that supplies shredded cellulose through a long hose, where it is blown into the attic.
+For this reason, this insulation method is often called blown-in cellulose.
 Blown cellulose installs over the existing insulation and raises the R-value to recommended levels.

-- Dense-pack cellulose is used to insulate wall cavities and other enclosed spaces.
+- Dense-pack cellulose: Dense-pack cellulose is used to insulate wall cavities and other enclosed spaces.
 This application technique calls for 2-in.-diameter access holes to be drilled into the cavities, so that a small application nozzle can be inserted to inject the insulation.
 This method completely fills the space with the maximum amount of insulation, as the name suggests.
 Access holes are plugged when the job is complete.

-Wet spray cellulose is used to insulate open stud bays in new construction.
+- Wet spray cellulose: Wet spray cellulose is used to insulate open stud bays in new construction.
 Adding water and (in some cases) a binder compound to the dry cellulose enables the sprayed-on insulation to stick to itself and other building components.
 This method offers air sealing and insulation in one step.